 Analyze Your Robots.txt File Use our Robots.txt analyzer to analyze your robots.txt file today.
 Google also offers a similar tool inside of Google Webmaster Central, and shows Google crawling errors for your site.
 Example Robots.txt Format Allow indexing of everything User-agent: * Disallow: or User-agent: * Allow: / Disallow indexing of everything User-agent: * Disallow: / Disawllow indexing of a specific folder User-agent: * Disallow: /folder/ Disallow Googlebot from indexing of a folder, except for allowing the indexing of one file in that folder.
 Perfecting Keyword Targeting & On-Page Optimization.

 How do I build the perfectly optimized page?

 This is a challenging question for many in the SEO and web marketing fields.
 There are hundreds of "best practices" lists for where to place keywords and how to do "on-page optimization," but as search engines have evolved and as other sources of traffic — social networks, referring links, email, blogs, etc. — have become more important and interconnected, the very nature of what's "optimal" is up for debate.
 My perspective is certainly not gospel, but it's informed by years of experience, testing, failure, and learning alongside a lot of metrics from Moz's phenomenal data science team.

-I don't think there's one absolute right way to optimize a page, but I do think I can share a lot about the architecture of how to target content and increase the likelihood that it will: On Page SEO Guidelines and Tips.
+I don't think there's one absolute right way to optimize a page, but I do think I can share a lot about the architecture of how to target content and increase the likelihood that it will: A) Have the best opportunity to rank highly in Google and Bing B) Earn traffic from social networks like Twitter, Facebook, LinkedIn, Google+, etc. Larger version.
+On Page SEO Guidelines and Tips.